The Worlds of David Darling >

 led by Justin R. Crepp, the Freimann Assistant Professor of Physics

-type of brown dwarf that can serve as a benchmark for studying
+of brown dwarf that can serve as a benchmark for studying objects with

 Cosmic web fo dark matter glimpsed